walterhiggins/WMPJS/README.md

 In this chapter we built a player vs. player mini-game from scratch.
 We *re-used* many of the functions we wrote in earlier chapters and made good use of the Drone object to create an arena in which to play the game.
 This has been the most complex of the new features we've added to Minecraft over the course of this book, but it's also one which is fun to play with your friends.

 Playing games is fun but writing your own games can be hugely rewarding, especially when you get to see your friends play a game you created!

+### Conclusion
+While this brings us to the end of the book, we have only just begun to explore the world of Minecraft Plugin Development.
+My aim with this book was to provide a solid foundation from which to begin developing your own Minecraft Plugins.
+I've tried to cover all of the basics and some advanced topics, and provide examples along the way.
+There's still lots to learn about Minecraft Plugin development but I hope this book gives you the confidence to begin creating your own Plugins.

+It's been a lot of fun writing this book and I hope you've enjoyed reading it and have learned something about Programming along the way.

 # Appendices